Stape

 1.3 The GA4 server-side tag has a standard configuration and triggers every time the GA4 client is claimed, and the user consents to analytics cookies.

-google analytics 4 tag
+Google Analytics 4 tag

-google analytics 4 tag
+Google Analytics 4 tag

 2.1 Existing users with active session

-2.1.3 To check that the session is active, I use the Firestore Reader variable to extract the timestamp that is associated with the last visit of this user in the Firebase.
+2.1.3 To check that the session is active, we use the Firestore Reader variable to extract the timestamp that is associated with the last visit of this user in the Firebase.
 Then, check the difference between the user's previous session timestamp and the current timestamp.
 If the timestamp is less than 30 minutes, the user has an existing session.

 2.1.4 Parameters are updated like below: